open-austin/CutePetsAustin/README.md

 A twitter bot that posts a random adoptable pet from PetHarbor.com shelter(s).

 To make it work with your city, simply change the `shelters` in `credentials.py`.
-You can find your shelter ID by inspecting a URL on PetHarbor.com, e.g. Austin = ASTN, and Denver = DNVR.
+You can find your shelter ID by inspecting a URL on PetHarbor.com, e.g. `Austin = ASTN`, and `Denver = DNVR`.

 Forked from [codeforamerica/CutePetsDenver](https://github.com/codeforamerica/CutePetsDenver).